khanh27202/web-app-project/walkthroughs/part-1-setup/github-setup.md

 ## Add Collaborators

-You'll be sending the code you write to your host for review, so your host needs access to your repo.
+You'll be sending the code you write to me for review, so I’ll needs access to your repo.

-To give your host access to your repo, add them as a collaborator.
+To give me access to your repo, add them as a collaborator.

 1. Navigate to your repo's page in GitHub.
 1. Go to the `Settings` tab.
 1. Select `Collaborators`. (*Note*: If you don't see this, look for `Manage Access` -> `Invite a Collaborator` instead)
-1. Add your host using their GitHub username or email address (you can send them a quick message to confirm their Github username).
+1. Add jjhan@vassar.edu as a collaborator.

-Your host can now help with code reviews.
+I can now help with code reviews.

 ## Require Pull Requests